 During his federal service, Matt received 7 EPA Bronze Medals, 11 EPA Superior Achievement Awards, 2 U.S. Department of Justice Certificates of Commendation, and 2 Army Corps of Engineers Commendations.

 Matt has a solid working knowledge of the National Environmental Policy Act; Rivers and Harbors Act; Fish and Wildlife Coordination Act; Endangered Species Act; Magnuson-Stevens Essential Fish Habitat requirements; USDA Food Security Act-Swampbuster program; Federal Energy Regulatory Commission-Dam/Hydropower licensing program; Marine Protection, Research, and Sanctuaries Act; Water Quality Standards program; National Pollutant Discharge Elimination System program (including storm water); and several state wetlands and water quality protection programs.

-Matt serves on the Board of Directors for the Massachusetts Association of Conservation Commissions; Board of Directors for the Society of Wetland Scientists; as Chair of the Ethics Committee for the Society of Wetland Scientists Professional Certification Program; and as an ex-officio member of the Board of Directors for the Association of State Wetland Managers.
-He also served on a Massachusetts town conservation commission for several years.
+Matt serves on the Board of Directors for the Society of Wetland Scientists; as Chair of the Ethics Committee for the Society of Wetland Scientists Professional Certification Program; and as an ex-officio member of the Board of Directors for the Association of State Wetland Managers.
+For six years, he also served on the Board of Directors for the Massachusetts Association of Conservation Commissions, as well as on a Massachusetts town conservation commission for several years.